john-rodewald/ekg-core/Tutorial.md

    annotated with the `GcMetrics` metrics specification that `registerGcMetrics` expects.

-## Sampling subsets of metrics atomically
+## Sampling groups of metrics atomically

-Sampling metrics is _not_ atomic; however, subsets of metrics _can_ be sampled atomically.
+When you register metrics to a store via the `register` function, the sample returned by the `sampleAll` function is _not_ an atomic snapshot of those metrics.
+However, `ekg-core` does provide a way to obtain an atomic snapshot of a group of metrics.
 This can be useful if

-- you need a consistent view of several metric or
+- you need a consistent view of several metrics or
 - sampling the metrics together is more efficient.

 For example, sampling GC statistics needs to be done atomically or a GC